vcvrkp/pages-distributed/INSTRUCTIONS.md

 .vscode/
 ```
 - Open the project in Intellij Idea, select the import gradle project option in low right corner and set project SDK to JDK 11
-- Create four modules under the root project namely
+- We need create a multi-module gradle project.
+The names of modules are given below.
+To create the a module *Right Click* on the root project ---> New ---> Module ---> Select Module as Gradle and Library as Java ---> Enter the full module name by copying it from below.
+  It would also create the default build.gradle file in each module, which we would change later.
   * components/business
   * components/category
   * application/business-server
   * application/category-server

-- This will make it a multi-project gradle.
-To do this *Right Click* on the root project ---> New ---> Module ---> Select Module as Gradle and Library as Java ---> Enter the module name as mention above
-  It would also create the default build.gradle file in each module, which we would change later.
-- Create a *settings.gradle* file in the project directory.Add below content to the settings.gradle and remove everything
+- Create a *settings.gradle* file in the project directory if not present.Add below content to the settings.gradle and remove everything if present.
 ```groovy
 rootProject.name = 'pages-distributed'
 include 'components:business'